Sultana Graham (she/her)

 LMSW*, CCTP

-Bonnie supports adults facing a range of mental health challenges, including PTSD, anxiety, depression, dissociative disorders, and trauma-related stress.
+Bonnie supports adults facing a range of mental health challenges, including PTSD, anxiety, eating disorders, depression, dissociative disorders, and trauma-related stress.
 She is trained in advanced, evidence-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing), Brainspotting, and parts work, helping clients feel more grounded, present, and empowered in their healing journey.

 A proud gender-inclusive and LGBTQIA+ affirming therapist, Bonnie creates a welcoming, nonjudgmental space where clients of all identities and backgrounds are seen, heard, and valued.